 “What happens at the store.”

 “You met Felix.
-He pays us to model gay underwear and then we autograph them as souvenirs.
+He pays us to model gay underwear.
+Then we autograph them as souvenirs.
 We’ve been making a hundred bucks a day.
 There’ll be fifty pre-teens there today.
 They’ll go crazy if you show up.
 You two are way more popular than we are after Viscaya.
 Romeo and Juliet of Miami.

 “It sounds perverted.”

 “They’re just little kids, with their parents’ credit cards.
 The boys are a trip.
 Their girlfriends make them act gay for their amusement.
 We sing “Amazing Grace” for them, changing it to ‘Amazing Jenna,” or whatever their names are.”